Key takeaways

 7. Program-specific requirements

-Some programs within universities that waive the GRE requirement may have specific requirements or expectations.
+Some programs within universities that waive the GRE may have specific requirements or expectations.
 For instance, certain STEM programs may require evidence of quantitative proficiency, such as coursework in mathematics or statistics.

 8. Program fit